-Existing controls for reducing the risks posed to waters from activities undertaken at the licensed premises include diverting all uncontaminated surface storm water away from areas where activities are undertaken.
-In addition, the licensee currently treats waste water prior to discharge.
+Existing controls for reducing the risks posed to waters from activities undertaken at the licensed premises include diverting all uncontaminated surface stormwater away from areas where activities are undertaken.
+In addition, the licensee currently treats wastewater prior to discharge.

-Major upgrades are proposed to the premises to be undertaken over a two-year period, including changes to operational procedures and increasing the storage capacity of waste water.
-The proposed operational changes will allow treated waste water to be used in the operation, reducing the amount of controlled water discharges, and implement best industry practice for improving water quality as a result of a proposed waste water holding dam.
+The licensee proposes to make major upgrades to the premises over the next two years, including making changes to operational procedures and to increase the storage capacity of wastewater.
+These changes will allow treated wastewater to be used in the operation, reducing the amount of controlled water discharges.
+They will implement best practice to improve water quality as a result of a proposed wastewater holding dam.